lmc-eu/cookie-consent-manager/README.md

 ### Without Spirit Design System

 A handful of CSS custom properties are available for you to customize the UI to make it match the design of your site.
-Contrary to the previous versions, the Cookie Consent Manager now uses only the CSS custom properties provided by the underlying [cookie consent] library and does not introduce any own custom properties.

 For example, to change the text color of cookie consent UI, load the [default CSS](#basic-usage) and add the following code anywhere in your stylesheet (the order of which is not important):